garrandall/popular-music-data/tracks/without-love-aretha-franklin.md

 Without love, ha, there's so much you can do
 (Without love) Yes, it is
 Hey, without love (Without love)
-Ooh, you're not even you (Ooh, ooh, ooh)
+Oh, you're not even you (Oh, oh oh
 Oh, yeah
 Without love (Without love), there's really so much you can do (Without love) Yes, it is (Without love)